 Yosemite Conservancy provides a 30 percent discount at its retail stores at Big Oak Flat, Yosemite Valley, Tuolumne Meadows, Wawona Visitor Centers, and Mariposa Grove Depot as well as at the museum store adjacent to the Museum Gallery in Yosemite Village.
-The concessioner, Aramark, provides a 50 percent discount at Yosemite Valley Lodge Base Camp Eatery Court, Curry Village Pavilion, and the Tuolumne Grill.
+The concessioner, Aramark, provides a 50 percent discount at Yosemite Valley Lodge Base Camp Eatery Court, Seven Tents Pavilion in Curry Village, and the Tuolumne Grill.
 Rush Creek Lodge provides a 10 percent locals' discount at its restaurant.